 In Northern Ireland, a combination of both signs is used.
 The first is of the new design, with brand logos, and the second is of the old design, but includes the price of unleaded and diesel fuel.

-At the start of the exit for the services comes 2920.1.
+At the start of the exit for the services comes 2920.1, also known as the 'slip road sign'.
 This sign simply states the name of the services, with an arrow and the operator's header board.
 Some Moto services like to say "Services Frankley", rather than the more logical way around.
 That's presumed to be a Moto oddity and it's not permitted.

 These signs are also property of the operator.
 They are there primarily to reassure drivers that the next exit is a service area.